The Tide (light rail): Opening

 On June 21, 2011, HRTs announced the line would open on August 19 initially with demonstration rides followed by regular service beginning on August 22.
 Due to high ridership during the initial demonstration period, estimated at over 46,000 riders, the demonstration period was extended, with regular service to begin on August 28.

 On September 21, 2011, Hampton Roads Transit announced the introduction of online ticketing and onboard WiFi to The Tide.

 Financing

 The Tide cost $318 million to construct, and is estimated to cost $6.2 million a year to operate.

 The line was primarily financed by a $232 million grant from the Federal Transit Administration approved in October 2007.
 Additional federal funding came from a $32.8 million grant from the American Recovery and Reinvestment Act.
 The final cost of the project was estimated to be $318.5 million, $106 million over the original estimate — or approximately just under $27 million per kilometer ($43 million per mile)."

 Rolling stock

-In September 2007, HRT’s commission voted to purchase nine Siemens-built S70 vehicles, similar to those currently in operation in Houston, Texas and Charlotte, North Carolina.
-These vehicles formed The Tide's initial fleet of light rail vehicles.
-The first car arrived on October 6, 2009.
+In September 2007, HRT's commission voted to purchase nine Siemens-built S70 vehicles, similar to those currently in operation in Houston, Texas and Charlotte, North Carolina.
+These vehicles formed The Tide's initial fleet of light rail vehicles, with the first car arriving on October 6, 2009.
+The vehicles are currently stored at the Norfolk Tide Facility at 1850 Brambleton Avenue, east of NSU station on the rail line.